 Tamron 28-75mm f 2.8 review

 Tamron 28-77mm has some advanced focusing technologies and a silent motor.
 The Direct Manual Focusing System helps you to take shots fast and accurately.
-While the rapid extra silent stepping drive makes the motor quiet.
+At the same time, the rapid extra silent stepping drive makes the motor quiet.
 The autofocus also works great in low-light conditions.

-I have taken several close-range photos of several flowers, plants, etc. and the results were amazingly high.
-As described above, the problem of bokeh arrives when we go for the long-range or the low light.
+I have taken several close-range photos of several flowers, plants, etc., and the results were amazingly high.
+As described above, bokeh’s problem arrives when we go for the long-range or the low light.
 There we can say that the result of the lens bokeh is below average.

 But unfortunately, not in the case of this lens.